If you are wondering what is a responsible tourist, and how you can creative a positive impact while you travel, you are at the right place!

 There is amazing content available such as this book, watch documentaries, Vlogs on YouTube, and Travel Blogs, and you can learn about a place from different perspectives.

-We are constantly learning: If am I a perfect example of an ethical and responsible traveler?
-Of course, I am not, as I said before, I am constantly learning something new from each trip I go on.
+We are constantly learning: If am I a perfect example of a responsible tourist?
+Of course I am not, as I said before, I am constantly learning something new from each trip I go on.
 I also made some bad choices in the past, and I am just happy I became more conscious, and now I do my research before I travel to any new place on how I can be a better traveler.

 Practice it: Being an ethical and responsible traveler will get much easier as we practice it, and we start to be more conscious about the decisions we make.
 Start practicing recycling and straw removal and trash pickup while at home, so when we do go somewhere, it is a habit.